engrit-illinois/Remove-AdGroupMemberships/README.md

 ### -InputCsv \<string\>
 Required string.
 The full path to a properly-formatted CSV file.
-See `example-input.csv`.
 Columns named `User` and `Group` are required.
 Additional columns may be present and will be ignored.
 Columns may be in any order.
+`example-input.csv` shows an example of the minimum requirements. `example-input2.csv` shows an example of a more complicated spreadsheet which still contains the minimum requirements, and will work just as well.

 ### -OutputCsv \<string\>
 Required string.